Born From a successful strategic merger

 The 1990s and early 2000s were a period of extensive growth.
 The company acquired several production units around Europe, including the Kemi, Kyro and Simpele mills in Finland and Husum mill in Sweden.

 Metsä-Serla subsequently switched its focus to printing papers and packaging products, and in 2001, changed its name to M-real, reflecting its wider international character.

 Significant structural changes started in 2005, when the company was still the largest fine paper producer in Europe.
 Numerous subsequent divestments, closures and restructuring actions successfully reduced the company’s exposure to risks in the declining paper business.
 In 2012 the company changed its name to Metsä Board, emphasising its Finnish forest heritage and what is now its core business.

 In December 2014, Metsä Board launched the final stages of its transformation into Europe’s leading fresh fibre paperboard producer.
 A new 400,000 t/y folding boxboard production line started up at Metsä Board Husum mill at the beginning of 2016.
 The company also extended its offering to include food service boards, in addition to folding boxboards and white krafliners.
-Husum’s extrusion coating line’s installation work began in autumn 2016, and it will be taken into use during the first half of 2017.
+Husum’s extrusion coating line’s installation work began in autumn 2016, and it was taken into use in 2017.

 Today Metsä Board is a pure paperboard company with strong pulp self-sufficiency, a record of innovation and top-class profitability.